HoshiKurama/MCWandsFramework/README.md

 ### Installation Instructions:
 * Drag MCWandsFramework into plugins folder.
 * Start server.
 * That's it!
 OP users are given all permissions by default.
-For those wishing to give permissions to non-OP users, permissions can be found HERE!!!.
+For those wishing to give permissions to non-OP users, permissions can be found here.

 # Developers:
 Adding wands to MCWandsFramework is simple, whether it be in Java or Kotlin!

-## Before You Begin:
-* MCWandsFramework is compiled to Java 16 for Minecraft 1.17+.
-Custom wands should meet or exceed this specification.

-## To Begin:
+## Instructions:
+Before you begin, please note that MCWandsFramework assumes the following:
+* Developers should refer to the server installation requirements section for determining the minimum Java version to use.
+* Gradle is chosen build system.
+   * The Kotlin page uses the Kotlin DSL syntax.
+   * The Java page uses the Groovy syntax.
+* Users already have a basic understanding of the build system and the chosen language.

 Kotlin users should continue here.
 Java users should continue here.